This month, Jelly Theory sat down with Erik Klein. Currently the CTO of SofaLabs, Erik was employee #13 at both PayPal and YouTube, hence Lucky 13.

 Martha Stewart had just started a paint line of floral colors.
 The colors are Martha Stuart flower colors because in a naïve way I thought that would makes the appearance of the house more socially acceptable.
 I was already set on the first two colors and was deciding between olive green or purple for the third color.
 My neighbors were going to have to live with the colors too, so I put it up to a vote.
 They picked purple because this was 15 years ago when many families were affected by war, and the green reminded them of the military.

-n that your home is essentially an open gallery?
+Does that mean that your home is essentially an open gallery?

 Yes, after going through many galleries and shows, I decided my house and yard would be my gallery, and I wouldn’t put my work in the hands of galleries.
 People can enjoy house and yard like a living gallery.
 There’s more art in it than any gallery would ever have.
 People come, and I make myself available to anyone who wants to visit and bring their guests.
 It really does work.
 Visitors find art they like or commission me to do a piece for a special part of their homes.
 I enjoy people and welcome them.
 There’s no pressure whatsoever.
 If they find something they like, I’m thrilled; and if not, we still get to visit over a cup of tea.